-If your exam is delivered via computer, you will receive your test results on the computer screen shortly after you complete your exam.
+If your exam is delivered via computer, you will receive your test results via the PROCTOR® system on the computer screen shortly after you complete your exam.
 You will also receive a printed copy of your pass/fail results report.

 If you receive a pass result, no additional scoring details will be provided.
 However, if you receive a fail result, additional details regarding your exam performance will be provided in the results report, including your overall exam score and your performance on each of the topic sections on the exam.
 This information is provided to help inform your study efforts should you retest at a later date.

 In some cases, the results report will indicate that the score provided is an equated score.
 If that is the case, then your test score is being placed on a common scale with all other candidate test scores for that exam and statistical adjustments are made to the score to account for slight variations in the difficulty that may exist among different sets of exam questions.
 This method allows for a fair comparison of scores and ensures that every candidate is held to the same passing standard regardless of which set of exam items they received.

 If you do not pass a qualification exam, a waiting period will apply based on FINRA Rule 1210 Supplementary Material .06.
 Generally, you may take the exam again 30 days after the date of the prior exam.
 However, if you fail the exam three or more times in succession, you must wait until 180 calendar days have elapsed since the date of your last attempt to pass the exam.

 - Did your firm request your exam enrollment?
 To take an exam again, your firm must re-request the exam for you through CRD.
 Another exam fee will be charged.
 You will then receive a new 120-day enrollment period to schedule the exam appointment.

 - Did you request your own exam enrollment?
 Self-enrolled exam candidates must submit a new request and pay another exam fee using TESS to secure a new valid enrollment.